Runner’s ask: Why do I have so many injuries?

 - June 2018, in the journal Sports biomechanics:

-This study from doctors at University of Virginia and Weber State University examined the relationship between the problems chronic ankle instability was causing in the knees and hips.(3)
+This study from doctors at the University of Virginia and Weber State University examined the relationship between the problems chronic ankle instability was causing in the knees and hips.(3)

-- Four joint-coupling pairs were analysed:
+- Four joint-coupling pairs were analyzed:

 - knee sagittal-ankle sagittal, (the knee and ankle remain straight on the side to side vertical plane (s)